-For decades, this tiny jurisdiction near the shores of Normandy, France has welcomed foreign investment through its robust and innovative approach to funds and other varieties of financial assets.
-Plus, providing financial management services is somewhat of a Guernsey specialty.
+For decades, this tiny jurisdiction near the shores of Normandy, France, has welcomed foreign investment through its robust and innovative approach to funds and other varieties of financial assets.
+Moreover, providing financial management services is somewhat of a Guernsey specialty.

-Vying for investor dollars with its slightly larger neighbor Jersey, Guernsey is also a great alternative to the UK Tier 1 visa.
+Vying for investor dollars with its slightly larger neighbor Jersey, Guernsey is also a great alternative to establishing residency in the UK.

 Guernsey can be used as a more economical way to gain access to the UK and Ireland while also offering a quality of life that you simply cannot find elsewhere.

-Safe, stable, and highly predictable, Guernsey is a jurisdiction where people of high net worth go to strike the right balance between work and life.
+Safe and stable, Guernsey is a jurisdiction where people of high net worth go to strike the right balance between work and life.

 And if you get bored of the island living?
 You can hop over to London or Paris in a quick hour, and from there – the world is your oyster.